 Young children are at greater risk for zoonotic diseases because of their undeveloped immune systems and tendency for close contact with pets without proper hand-washing.
 Children under five are particularly vulnerable to the effects of Salmonella, a type of intestinal bacteria that rats can carry.

-Are you pregnant or have a weakened immune system?
+4. Are you pregnant or suffering from a weakened immune system?